DaScient/Organoid-Intelligence/docs/textbook/part-07-ethics-governance/chapter-19-moral-status-organoids.md

 ---

-## Opening Vignette: The Cambridge Declaration and the Unfinished Question
+## The Cambridge Declaration and the Unfinished Question

 On July 7, 2012, a group of prominent neuroscientists gathered at Churchill College, Cambridge, to sign a document that would reshape scientific discourse on animal consciousness.
 The *Cambridge Declaration on Consciousness*, written by Philip Low and endorsed by figures including Stephen Hawking, Christof Koch, and Jaak Panksepp, concluded: